luontola/tdd-mooc/data/2-design.md

 3. Maximizes clarity
 4. Has fewer elements

 With TDD, point 1 is a given.
 If points 2 and 3 are covered, then point 4 rarely comes up.
-Thus the rules can be summarized:
+Thus, the rules can be summarized:

 - Remove duplication
 - Improve names

-Keep practising these, and in a few decades every other design principle and pattern will emerge.
+Keep practicing these, and in a few decades every other design principle and pattern will emerge.

 Read more:
 https://blog.jbrains.ca/permalink/the-four-elements-of-simple-design